Danny Kennedy (environmentalist): Career

 Kennedy began working with Greenpeace in the early 1990s, as a researcher seeking to end new oil exploration in Papua New Guinea.
 He almost died of malaria in the process.
 He left Greenpeace in 1995.

 In 1996 Kennedy founded and directed Project Underground, an organization focused on human rights and committed to protecting people threatened by mining and oil operations.

-Kennedy became the Director of the USA Clean Energy Now Campaign in 2000, and forged the California Clean Energy Now Campaign in 2001 and 2002; this campaign helped create the state’s California Solar Initiative, which provides substantial market support that has helped many citizens go solar.
+Kennedy became the Director of the USA Clean Energy Now Campaign in 2000, and set up the California Clean Energy Now Campaign in 2001 and 2002; this campaign helped create the state's California Solar Initiative.
 He moved back to Australia in 2003 and was the Campaigns Manager for Greenpeace Australia Pacific from 2003 to 2006.

-Kennedy is an acquaintance of actress, Cate Blanchett, helping her in a project to green the building of the Sydney Theatre Company.
+Kennedy has worked with the actress Cate Blanchett in a project to green the building of the Sydney Theatre Company.
 In 2022, Kennedy and Blanchett launched the Climate of Change podcast on Audible to discuss climate change and the importance of preserving the environment.

-In December 2006, Kennedy left Australia and moved to Oakland, California, where he currently lives with his wife and his youngest daughter, Ena Kennedy Yoshitani, to start Sungevity Inc., a residential solar power company, with colleagues Andrew Birch (CEO) and Alec Guettel (Chairman of the Board).
-The company designs home solar systems; finances new systems with its Solar Lease program; and manages system installation, maintenance, and performance.
-Kennedy founded Sungevity to promote the use of clean energy and eliminate the world’s dependence on fossil fuel.
+In December 2006, Kennedy left Australia and moved to Oakland, California, where he currently lives with his wife and his youngest daughter, to start Sungevity Inc., a residential solar power company.